 In the ACT, the ATAR is reported on the Tertiary Entrance Statement.
 A Tertiary Entrance Statement is produced for each student who meets the requirements set down by the ACT Board of Senior Secondary Studies for eligibility to apply for entry to university.

 Students at Canberra College study courses accredited by the ACT Board of Senior Secondary Studies (BSSS).
-Students may be issued the following qualifications and statements.

 The ACT Government supports home education under the ACT Education Act 2004.
 In 2000 there were 100 registered home schooled students in the ACT, though there may have been up to another 400 students being homeschooled but not registered with the government.